TediusTimmy/Backwards/README.md

 * Fatal (string)  # log a fatal message, this function does not return, calling this function stops execution
 * double Floor (double)  # floor
 * double FromChar (string)  # return the ASCII code of the only character of the string (the string must have only one character)
-* value GetIndex (array, double)  # retrieve index double from array
+* value GetIndex (array; double)  # retrieve index double from array
 * array GetKeys (dictionary)  # return an array of keys into a dictionary
-* value GetValue (dictionary, value)  # retrieve the value with key value from the dictionary, die if value is not present (no forgiveness)
+* value GetValue (dictionary; value)  # retrieve the value with key value from the dictionary, die if value is not present (no forgiveness)
-* double Hypot (double, double)  # hypotenuse function : Sqrt(xx + yy) with (I hope) hardening for underflow
+* double Hypot (double; double)  # hypotenuse function : Sqrt(xx + yy) with (I hope) hardening for underflow
 * string Info (string)  # log an informational string, returns its argument
-* dictionary Insert (dictionary, value, value)  # insert value 2 into dictionary with value 1 as its key and return the modified dictionary (remember, this DOES NOT modify the passed-in dictionary)
+* dictionary Insert (dictionary; value; value)  # insert value 2 into dictionary with value 1 as its key and return the modified dictionary (remember, this DOES NOT modify the passed-in dictionary)
 * double IsArray (value)  # run-time type identification
 * double IsDictionary (value)  # run-time type identification
 * double IsDouble (value)  # run-time type identification